TatesTests/hugeo/README.md

 * Sends email to the address listed in author details.

 ### Social Media
-* Add, update or remove social media links using the data editor.
+* Add, update or remove social media linasdasdks using the data editor.